apekshhaa/Kori_Rotti/README.md

-# Kori_Rotti
+# Setu

-Kori_Rotti is a full-stack hospital referral and care coordination platform built to support rapid patient handoff from primary care facilities to receiving hospitals.
+Setu is a full-stack hospital referral and care coordination platform built to support rapid patient handoff from primary care facilities to receiving hospitals.
 The system combines a React-based front end for assessment and referral workflows with a Node.js/Express backend for referral processing, hospital coordination, and AI-assisted insights.

 The project is designed for scenarios where frontline health workers need to:
 - capture patient assessments and risk signals,